-- All field activity information (e.g. planting, fertilization, harvest timing and amount) is currently received offline through - personal communication.
-An online application is under development for i) harmonizing historical field data, and for ii) - collecting future field activity data.
-Accordingly, the application is being developed to allow the farmers themselves to enter - these events and related details, and it will be tested for the first time at the end of the 2021 season.
-The application is written - using the Shiny R package (v1.6.0, Chang et al., 2021) and it automatically produces files in a JSON format using the ICASA - standards when possible (https://github.com/Ottis1/fo_management_data_input).
-Examples of historical field activity events - 137 (e.g. planting and tillage) that are prepared through this application are being made available in the Field Observatory JSON - files and visualized on the graphs (Fig. 5).
+All field activity information (e.g., planting, fertilization, harvest timing, and amount) is currently received offline through personal communication.
+An online application is under development for (i) harmonizing historical field data and for (ii) collecting future field activity data.
+Accordingly, the application is being developed to allow the farmers themselves to enter these events and related details, and it will be tested for the first time at the end of the 2021 season.
+The application is written using the Shiny R package (v1.6.0, Chang et al., 2021), and it automatically produces files in JSON format using the ICASA standards when possible (https://github. com/Ottis1/fieldactivity, last access: 3 February 2022).
+Examples of historical field activity events (e.g., planting and tillage) that are prepared through this application are being made available in the Field Observatory JSON files and visualized with graphs (Fig. 5).